MacOS vs Windows OS – Who Wins the Best OS Title?Donna Marie Padua

 12. Desktop Management

 Windows Operating System makes it easier to arrange windows on the screen.
 Want an app to take up exactly half the screen?
 Snap it to the left or right edge.
-How about have it display on a quarter of the screen?
+How about has it displayed on a quarter of the screen?
 Snap it to any of the screen corners.
 If you run apps side-by-side, the border between them can be resized.
-If you want to show or switch to the desktop behind any running apps, click to the very far right of the taskbar.
+If you want to show or switch to the desktop behind any running apps, click to the taskbar’s very far right.
 The conveniences go on.

 Both operating systems let you create multiple virtual desktops.
 Windows operating system now combines the desktop switcher with the Timeline feature.
 This does clutter the Task View screen, but it can be damned useful if you’re trying to get back to a webpage or document for which you’ve forgotten the location.